-Lynch syndrome is a rare inherited condition that increases your risk of colon cancer and other cancers.
+Lynch syndrome is an inherited condition that increases your risk of colon cancer and other cancers.
 Lynch syndrome has historically been known as hereditary nonpolyposis colorectal cancer (HNPCC).

 Families that have Lynch syndrome usually have more cases of colon cancer than would typically be expected.
 Lynch syndrome also causes colon cancer to occur at an earlier age than it might in the general population.

 If a family member has been diagnosed with Lynch syndrome, tell your doctor.
 Ask to be referred to a genetic counselor.
 Genetic counselors are trained in genetics and counseling.
 They can help you understand Lynch syndrome, what causes it and what type of care is recommended for people who have Lynch syndrome.
 A genetic counselor can also help you sort through all the information and help you understand whether genetic testing is appropriate for you.